On-Campus Graduate Housing

 For students moving to the Boston area, we encourage you to secure housing early.
 For those opting to live off-campus, we suggest you look at apartment listings online or contact a local real estate agent.

 There are an unlimited number of real estate brokers in the Boston area.
 You can make an appointment with them and tour the rental properties available on their listings.
-Average rents in the area can range from $900 to $1,500 for a studio apartment, $1,800 to $2,000 for a one-bedroom apartment, and $910 and up (per room) for a two-bedroom apartment.
+Here are a few listings to get you started:

 ApartmentList.com - www.apartmentlist.com